aremiat/Multiscale_Inefficiency_Index/README.md

 Results and Discussion
 Hurst Exponent and Momentum Strategies

-Based on the results, only the TOPX stock index showed statistical persistence, with the Hurst exponent being greater than 0.5.
+Based on the results, only the GSPC (S&P500) stock index showed statistical persistence, with the Hurst exponent being greater than 0.5.
 This implies that for most financial time series, despite the apparent long-term memory, momentum strategies may not be reliable unless validated by more robust statistical methods.
 Fractional Brownian Motion

 Fractional Brownian Motion models are useful for simulating market behaviors with varying degrees of long-term dependence.
 The results provide insights into the behavior of financial assets under different Hurst exponent values.